umair-gujjar/react-router-transitions/README.md

 ### Use with custom history

-React router transitions works with every histories available in [react-router](https://github.com/reactjs/react-router) and available in [history](https://github.com/mjackson/history).
+React router transitions work with every histories available in [react-router](https://github.com/reactjs/react-router) and available in [history](https://github.com/mjackson/history).

 The only requirement to use this module with a custom history is to set an "action" and a "key" property in location.
-You can refer to [history](https://github.com/mjackson/history) to see example.
+You can refer to [history](https://github.com/mjackson/history) to see examples.

 ## License